jahaltom/mtDNA-Pre-term-birth-association-/README.md

 ## MissingDataHeatmap.py
 Analyze dataset for missing data using features on interest.
-Remove SNIFF_FREQ, ALCOHOL, PASSIVE_SMOK, and SNIFF_TOBA.
+Remove SNIFF_FREQ, ALCOHOL, PASSIVE_SMOK, and SNIFF_TOBA at weibull filtering.
 ![alt text](https://github.com/jahaltom/mtDNA-Pre-term-birth-association-/blob/main/plots/MissingDataHeatmap.png?raw=true)

-## Outlier removal with Weibull (Do weibull filtering once, then EDA selecting for relevant features, then Weibull once more unhasing the lines marked ######
+## Outlier removal with Weibull
 ### WeibullFiltering.py:
-Takes in (Metadata.C.tsv and Metadata.M.tsv) and removes samples where GA "GAGEBRTH" is na.
+Takes in (Metadata.C.tsv and Metadata.M.tsv) and removes samples where GA "GAGEBRTH" and PTB is na.
 Fit the Weibull distribution to the data and defines cutoff thresholds for outlier detection (upper/lower GA in days ...1st percentile and 99th percentile).
 Filter the data on these threshholds.
 Outputs (Metadata.M.Weibull.tsv Metadata.C.Weibull.tsv).
 Plots the original data, filtered data, and Weibull distribution.
 Includes lower_cutoff and upper_cutoff in plot (weibullFiltering.M.png weibullFiltering.C.png).
 Also outputs C.txt and M.txt which are subset from (Metadata.M.Weibull.tsv Metadata.C.Weibull.tsv) and used for sample selection in plink2VCF.sh.